AlmirACF/CloudNowServer/README.md

    You're in!
 Once you have command-line access to your virtual machine, the apt repositories may be out of date.
 Before you install anything, it is often a good idea to update them with :

-     code: sudo apt update
+     sudo apt update

-     code: sudo apt install apache2
+     sudo apt install apache2

-## 3. How to create an elastic IP and link it to your existing machine:
+### 3. How to create an elastic IP and link it to your existing machine

 An Elastic IP is a static public IP address that you can associate with your EC2 instance.
 This prevents the IP from changing when you stop and start the instance.

 Steps:

-Go to the AWS Console → EC2
+- Go to the AWS Console → EC2

-In the sidebar, click "Elastic IPs"
+- In the sidebar, click "Elastic IPs"

-Click “Allocate Elastic IP address”
+- Click “Allocate Elastic IP address”

-Leave the default option ("Amazon pool of IPs")
+- Leave the default option ("Amazon pool of IPs")

-Click "Allocate"
+- Click "Allocate"

-You’ll see the IP created.
+- You’ll see the IP created.
 Now click “Actions → Associate Elastic IP address”

-Under "Resource type", select "Instance"
+- Under "Resource type", select "Instance"

-Choose your EC2 instance
+- Choose your EC2 instance

-Click "Associate"
+- Click "Associate"

-DONE!
+- DONE!
 Now your instance has a permanent public IP address.

-## 4. How to buy a domain name with Route 53 and link to your existing machine:
+### 4. How to buy a domain name with Route 53 and link to your existing machine:

-Go to the AWS Console → Route 53
+- Go to the AWS Console → Route 53

-Click “Domain Registration → Register Domain”
+- Click “Domain Registration → Register Domain”

-Choose and purchase a domain (e.g., my domain costs USD 3 / year  - aussietech.click)
+- Choose and purchase a domain (e.g., my domain costs USD 3 / year  - aussietech.click)

-After the domain is registered, go to “Hosted Zones” and click your domain
+- After the domain is registered, go to “Hosted Zones” and click your domain

-Click "Create Record":
+- Click "Create Record":

-Record name: leave blank (for root domain)
+- Record name: leave blank (for root domain)

-Record type: A – IPv4 address
+- Record type: A – IPv4 address

-Value: enter your Elastic IP
+- Value: enter your Elastic IP

-TTL: 300 (or leave default)
+- TTL: 300 (or leave default)

-Click "Create records"
+- Click "Create records"

-Your domain now points to your EC2 instance.
+- Your domain now points to your EC2 instance.

-## 5.How to Install an SSL Certificate with Let’s Encrypt (HTTPS):
+### 5. How to Install an SSL Certificate with Let’s Encrypt (HTTPS):

 SSL is essential for security and removes the “Not Secure” warning in browsers.
 We'll use Certbot with Apache.